Demonstrates growth through past promotions

-Incorporate skills - like Wireless Microphones, Equities and Warehouse Operations - into your work experience too.
+Incorporate skills - like Social Media, Supply Chain Management and Data Entry - into your work experience too.
 This shows hiring managers that you have practical experience with these tools, techniques and skills.

 Recruiters are going to want to see real operational experience for most Operations Associate roles, so emphasize any experience you have improving operations of a company and general operational efficiency.